woodRock/fishy-business/docs/source/minutes.rst

     * copy Bing and Bach for induction email from Georgia.
     * pymoo  - multi-objective python library.
     * Read/write summaries for papers as I go - write content for second chapter iteratively.
+    * Send Daniel conclusions / contributions of paper in email, then organize a follow up meeting.

 2022-03-17 - FASLIP
 ~~~~~~~~~~~~~~~~~~~~~~